AksharPandey/chess-bot-using-minmax-WIP/README.md

 # Python Chess Engine

 A chess engine I built from scratch in Python — no chess libraries, no shortcuts.
-Every piece of logic from move generation to the AI search algorithm is written manually.
+Every piece of logic from move generation to the minmax algorithm is written manually.

 Built this as a project to sharpen my logical thinking and programming before starting university.
-Harder than I expected in the best way.

 ## What it does